SQTX/Ducky_Pi/README.md

 2. Information about all functions and 'how correct use they' you can find in this link:
    [Script documentation](https://github.com/SQTX/Ducky_Pi/blob/main/markdown/SCRIPTDOC.md)

+## Reset
+To reset the memory, drag and drop the `flash_nuke.uf2` file into the Raspberry Pi memory (RPI-RP2).
+You can download the file from [here](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython).

 ## Licence MIT
 More information you can find here: [Licence MIT](https://github.com/SQTX/Ducky_Pi/blob/main/markdown/LICENSE.md)